td-bn/blockchain-developer-bootcamp-final-project/README.md

 2. User connects wallet through metamask (use Kovan)
 3. User deposits Kovan eth, get kETH LP tokens
 4. User can remove funds by clicking withdraw whenever they choose to
-5. User clicks earn button (no governance or keeper set up yet).
-This makes sure the ETH is deposited to earn yield on Aave

-Issues:
+**Issues**:
-Withdrawing from Aave is an issue at the moment, needs to be fixed
+Withdrawing from Aave is an issue at the moment, needs to be fixed.
+Hence no earn function called.

 ### Env variables
 ```